What is Amazon Brand Registry Program?

 5 Things Worth Knowing About Amazon Brand Registry

-- Many product categories are included in the Amazon Brand Registry, but some are still not eligible for the program—such as books, music, DVDs, and products in the “Entertainment Collectibles” and “Sports Collectibles” categories.
+- Many product categories are included in the program, but some are still not eligible for the program—such as books, music, DVDs, and products in the “Entertainment Collectibles” and “Sports Collectibles” categories.

-- Although there are several benefits to joining the Amazon Brand Registry, this program isn’t a cure-all for all of a manufacturer’s reseller issues.
+- Although there are several benefits to joining this program, it isn’t a cure-all for all of a manufacturer’s reseller issues.
 Amazon Brand Registry will not, for example:

 - Stop other sellers from slightly modifying your product’s sales listings and then competing with you on Amazon.com.